Normie Smith: NHL career

 In 1934, Smith was signed by the Detroit Red Wings.
 There, Smith played one of the most remarkable games ever in NHL history.
 He shut-out the Montreal Maroons in the NHL's longest game where he apparently lost 12 lb of body weight during the 176-minute, 30-second affair on the way to a Stanley Cup championship in 1935–36.
-His 92 saves in that same game are also a NHL record.
+His 92 saves in that same game are also an NHL record.
 Smith helped Detroit repeat as Stanley Cup Champions in 1936–37 and won the Vezina Trophy that same year.
 After suffering an arm injury, he slumped in 1937–38 and the Red Wings finished last.
 During a game in 1938–39, he did not show up, causing a rift with coach Jack Adams.
-He was then traded to Boston along with $15,000 U.S. cash on November 16, 1938 for Tiny Thompson, where there was no way he would beat out Frank Brimsek, and he was sent to the minors.
+He was then traded to Boston along with $15,000 U.S. cash on November 16, 1938, for Tiny Thompson, where there was no way he would beat out Frank Brimsek, and he was sent to the minors.
 Normie Smith retired rather than report to the minor leagues.
 He returned to play briefly with the Red Wings when World War II left a vacuum of players in the NHL.